 Directed by legendary Hong Kong filmmaker Wong Kar Wai, Fallen Angels is an overlapping narrative of two stories set in the bustling city of Hong Kong.
 It has the same structure and aesthetic conventions the filmmaker previously followed in his critically acclaimed feature Chungking Express (1994).
 The first story revolves around a hitman, Wong, and an unnamed woman who he calls his partner.
 The second story focuses on a delinquent named Ho who lives in the same building as Wong’s partner does.

-While assassins and criminals in films are often reduced to cold, unfeeling figures, Fallen Angels explores the banality of their day-to-day lives and witnesses them form friendships and fall in love.
-Cinematographer Christopher Doyle inventively uses the tight urban spaces to define the character’s alienation and isolation.
+While assassins and criminals in films are often reduced to cold, unfeeling figures, Fallen Angels explores the banality of their day-to-day lives and witness them form friendships and fall in love.
+Cinematographer Christopher Doyle inventively uses tight urban spaces to define the character’s alienation and isolation.
 Wong-Kar Wai’s expressionistic and bright style of filmmaking is a welcome surprise, and fans of his work will enjoy the understated storytelling.

 8. Ghost Dog: The Way of the Samurai (1999)

 Written and directed by Jim Jarmusch, Ghost Dog is a crime drama that follows the title character, who is an enigmatic assassin employed by the Mafia.
 Forest Whitaker’s serene screen presence in the titular role has us emotionally invested in the story.
 His assassin character strictly follows the ancient code of the samurai, known as ‘Bushido’.
 Ghost Dog’s loyalties and beliefs are put to the test as his boss turns against him, and sends out an order for his killing.
-The film is wonderfully weird, and offers a poignant look at the inherent loneliness of the human condition.
+The film is wonderfully weird and offers a poignant look at the inherent loneliness of the human condition.

 Each character in the film is yearning for something greater in the middle of the crime and the violence of their lives.
-In fact, it is hard not to sympathise with them, despite their actions.
-Inspired by Jean Pierre Melville’s Le Samourai, Ghost Dog is a sweet, funny and heartbreaking examination of solitude and human connections that can be found in even the most sordid of places.
+In fact, it is hard not to sympathize with them, despite their actions.
+Inspired by Jean Pierre Melville’s Le Samourai, Ghost Dog is a sweet, funny, and heartbreaking examination of solitude and human connections that can be found in even the most sordid of places.

 9. Collateral (2004)

-Michael Mann is one of the versatile Hollywood filmmakers.
+Michael Mann is one of the most versatile Hollywood filmmakers.
 He constantly finds new ways to tackle interesting subjects and narratives.
 In his neo-noir crime thriller Collateral, Mann infuses immense tension giving us two contrasting personalities.
 One is the handsome sociopathic contract killer named Vincent.
 The other is a struggling taxi driver named Max.
 Vincent hires Max to take him around L.A. in order to finish an alleged real estate deal.
 But the intimidating assassin coolly moves through the city, finishing one target after another.

 When Max understands the real nature of Vincent’s visit, he gradually finds the inner strength to oppose him.
-Collateral offers a brilliant cinematic experience that’s strengthened by Tom Cruise’s portrayal of a cynical, philosophising hit man.
+Collateral offers a brilliant cinematic experience that’s strengthened by Tom Cruise’s portrayal of a cynical, philosophizing hit man.
 While the action sequences are wonderfully choreographed, the best parts of Collateral are the intense conversations between its two lead characters.
-Shot on location, the shimmering night-time streets of Los Angeles showcases Mann’s gift for creating stylish atmospheres.
+Shot on location, the shimmering night-time streets of Los Angeles showcase Mann’s gift for creating stylish atmospheres.